Ibiza (film): Production

 In April 2014, Sony Pictures acquired a romantic comedy spec script written by Lauryn Kahn, with Alex Richanbach directing, under the working title I'm in Love with the DJ.
 Will Ferrell, Adam McKay, and Kevin Messick served as producers under their Gary Sanchez Productions banner.
 In June 2017, Gillian Jacobs, Vanessa Bayer and Phoebe Robinson joined the cast of the film, with Netflix producing and distributing instead of Sony.
-Nathan Kahane, Joe Drake, and Erin Westerman will serve as producers under their Good Universe banner.
+Nathan Kahane and Erin Westerman served as producers under their Good Universe banner.
 In August 2017, Richard Madden joined the cast of the film.

 Filming

 Principal photography began on September 5, 2017.
 The film was shot mostly in Croatia and Serbia.
 Split and Zrće in Croatia doubled as Barcelona, while most Ibiza scenes were filmed in Krk, Croatia.